Kong/kong-confluent/Kong Upstream mTLS Plugin and Kafka - Docker/Kong Upstream mTLS plugin and Kafka - Docker.md

 Create a local directory to store all artifacts we're going to produce.

-1. Issue the CA's Private Key and Digital Certificate<p>
+### Issue the CA's Private Key and Digital Certificate<p>
-Create a local file named "AcquaCA.cnf" with the "CA:TRUE" constraint
+Create a local file named "acquaCA.cnf" with the "CA:TRUE" constraint

 <pre>
 HOME            = .